Mitch Haniger Player Props: Giants vs. Brewers

 Mitch Haniger At The Plate

-- Haniger is hitting .200 with three doubles, two home runs and three walks.
+- Haniger is hitting .193 with three doubles, two home runs and four walks.

+- In 50.0% of his 24 games this season, Haniger has picked up at least one hit.
+He's also had five multi-hit games.

-- In 23 games played this season, he has gone deep in two of them.
+- In 24 games played this season, he has homered in two of them.

-- In eight games this year (34.8%), Haniger has picked up an RBI, including two games with multiple runs batted in.
+- In eight games this season (33.3%), Haniger has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in 30.4% of his games this season, with more than one run scored in 13.0%.
+- He has scored in seven of 24 games this year, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.